I Wrote This on a 30-Year-Old Computer

 Read: What it’s like to use an original Macintosh in 2017

 By comparison, today’s machines are lightning-fast.
 Solid-state drives make boot times and file access almost immediate.
-Modern multicore processors can access colossal amounts of memory, all the while wasting vast computing power through inefficiency or devoting huge amounts of machine resources to facilitate high-level software development that makes it easier to write programs.
-Today’s machines power through most simple tasks, like word processing, by brute force.
+Modern multicore processors can access colossal amounts of memory, all the while wasting significant computing power through inefficiency or devoting huge amounts of machine resources to facilitate high-level software development that makes it easier to write programs.
+Today’s machines power through most simple tasks, such as word processing, by brute force.
 I don’t even notice booting my modern laptop, running a program, or saving a file anymore.
-Those acts have evaporated into historical memory, increasingly inaccessible even to those, like me, who used the first generations of personal computers often enough to know better.
+Those acts have evaporated into historical memory, more and more inaccessible even to those, like me, who used the first generations of personal computers often enough to know better.
 Computers are faster now in every way, but the time that power has captured just gets invested in more computing time.

 I glance past the small form of the Macintosh and ponder that idea while this file saves.
-The drone of the disk and the fan seems to lull into a resonant frequency with the desk, the chair, and my body and brain connected to them.
+The drone of the disk and the fan seems to lull into a resonant frequency, with the desk, the chair, and my body and brain connected to them.
 I wait while my document writes to disk, while Word quits, and while the Mac shuts down.
 It’s a strange feeling; I can’t remember the last time I shut down a computer, instead of just closing it up or letting it sleep, ready to be reanimated at the touch of a button.

 The high-tech industry would characterize that act as an inconvenience, probably, imposed by the primitive technology of the past.
 Inevitably, in the hands of engineers and investors, the machines were bound to become faster, more powerful, more influential, more ubiquitous.
 And indeed they did, and now they are everywhere.
 My laptop is always on; my tablet is ever at the ready; my smartphone is literally in my actual hand except when I’m sleeping, if indeed I ever sleep instead of staring at it.

-As I flick off the power switch on the back of Macintosh, the whine retreats in a gentle diminuendo, until it finally gives way to silence.
+As I flick off the power switch on the back of the Macintosh, the whine retreats in a gentle diminuendo, until it finally gives way to silence.
 I have accomplished a feat that is no longer possible: My computing session has ended.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.